This guide has everything you need to know about using supermarket loyalty schemes to save money on your food shop.

 Tesco Clubcard

-When Tesco Clubcard members shop at Tesco, they collect points to spend at Tesco or one of their reward partners.
+As a Tesco Clubcard member, you can collect points to spend at Tesco or one of their reward partners.

 You’ll get one point for every £1 you spend in store and online (as long as you scan your card).
 Once you reach 150 points, you’ll receive a £1.50 Clubcard voucher.

 If you’re keen to get more discounts, you can become a member of Tesco Clubcard Plus for £7.99 a month.
-This scheme entitles members to 10% off their grocery shopping in store twice a month (you get to decide when to use your discount coupons) and 10% off all purchases F&F (that’s Tesco’s clothing range).
+You'll get 10% off grocery shopping in store twice a month (you get to decide when to use your discount coupons) and 10% off all F&F clothing purchases.
+Tesco Mobile customers can even enjoy double monthly data on any pay monthly Tesco Mobile contract.

 How can I earn more points?